O-tero/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deletes all files present in current directory and sub folders
+displays newest files in directory